Keksuccino/FancyMenu/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and detailed description of what you expected to happen.

 **Crash Log**
 If the bug includes a crash, please paste or link it here.